petru-braha/RR-application/README.md

 ## Description

+- the time of the application is the current Romania time.
 - an itinerary is from point A to point B and no other points exists between these two.
 If that would be the case then extra complexity would be added to the logic of the application.

 - locations types